jessicarod7/TI84-colour-physics-bible/README.md

 # The TI-84 Colour Edition Physics Bible Program

-This is a program designed for the **TI-84+CE**  and the **TI-84+C SE**, to help you solve for different key values needed in a variety of physics equations.
+This is a program designed for the **TI-84 Plus Colour Edition (TI-84+CE)**  and the **TI-84 Plus C Silver Edition (TI-84+C SE)**, to help you solve for different key values needed in a variety of physics equations.
 The equations calculated in the program are derivations of the 5 equations of uniformly accelerated motion in one dimension, which can be viewed [here](https://i.imgur.com/5MSZ8Nv.jpg).
 This program can solve for any of the following variables if 3 others are known (measurement units in parentheses):

 - Acceleration (in m/s²)
 - Displacement (in m)